 Spring Stage- In spring the grub is hungry and goes to the root zone of your lawn to feed on its roots.
 This is a quick feeding that lasts a couple of weeks so lawn damage done during this time is usually not too severe.
 After a couple weeks this grub turns into a beetle and flies out of the ground which brings us to the next stage.

 Early Summer Stage- The grub is now a beetle and spends the summer months feeding on foliage of plants and vegetables.
-This is where you can visibly see damage to plants in your landscape.
-After several weeks as an adult beetle it is time for the beetle to return to your lawn to lay eggs and start the next generation of grubs.
+This is where you can see damage to plants in your landscape.
+At this stage the mature female beetles return to your lawn every couple of days to lay eggs.
+After laying a batch of eggs they leave your lawn and continue to feed.
+This cycle repeats until all their eggs have been laid (usually around 40-60 eggs).
+The adult beetles eventually die off in the fall.

-Late Summer-Fall – The recently laid eggs have hatched and these little grubs are hungry!
-They go up to the root system of your lawn and feed on the roots for the next couple of months.
+Late Summer-Fall – The grubs are hungry at this point and they grow fast!
+They go to the root system of your lawn and feed on the roots for the next couple of months.
 They are trying to get big and fat so they can overwinter deep in your lawns soil.

 Grub Prevention Treatment